ratzanyelrincon/ratzanyelrincon.github.io/_pages/research.md

 ## Work in Progress

-The Effects of Suppressing Bogus Unions: Evidence from Mexico
-<span style="font-size: smaller; font-style: italic;">(with Ángel Espinoza and León Fernández Bujanda)</span>

-Are Immigrants Particularly Entrepreneurial?
-Policy Lessons from a Selective Immigration System
+Inside the Collective Agreement: Text, Linked Microdata, and the Economics of Union Bargaining
-<span style="font-size: smaller; font-style: italic;">(with David A. Green, Huju Liu, Yuri Ostrovsky, and Garnett Picot)</span>
+<span style="font-size: smaller; font-style: italic;">(with Pierre-Loup Beauregard)</span>

 <br>